dokester/BayesicFitting/README.md

 (>=2.0) for units.
 Matplotlib (>=2.0) is used for plotting and bspline (>=0.1.1 at github by Foster and Jeronen) is used in the BSplinesModel.

 Download the necessary dependencies.
-Then download the package and put is in a directory BayesicFitting.
+Then download the package and put it in a directory BayesicFitting.
 Adapt the environment variable PYTHONPATH to include